Knowledge Hub / Financial Aid for Adopted and Foster Care Students

 FAFSA Information for Wards of the Court

-Many states offer their own grants if you attend an in-state public university or community college.
+Many states also offer their own grants if you attend an in-state public university or community college.
 Reach out to your high school college counselor to ask about applying for these.

 Tuition Waiver Programs for Students in Foster Care